Timilof/Timilof.GITHUB.IO/app/README.md

   I haven't come across any restrictions in my use case, the only problem i found was routing to each country's capital however it wasn't limiting rather a case of understanding.

 ### Actor diagram
-There is a user and the API server

   ![actor diagram img](public/img/actoren_diagram_v1.png)

 ### Interaction diagram